2d BF Theory Coupled to 1d Quantum Mechanics: The Phase Space and Its Quantization: Hilbert Series of

-In principal, one can use the localization technique to get a formula of $\chi(\mathcal{M}^s(N,K),\mathcal O)$ in terms of summation over fixed points, but it involves complicated denominators that make it hard to extract the power series in $q$ and $t$ explicitly.
-What we will actually do, is to reduce the computation to Euler character of vector bundles on Quot scheme, which is related to the affine Grassmannian of $\GL_K$, and finally apply the known results on the geometry of the affine Grassmannian of $\GL_K$ to finish the calculation.
-We present the final result here and explain the calculation in steps afterwards.
+The case when $K>1$ is harder.
+In principal, one can use the localization technique to get a formula for $\chi(\mathcal{M}^\zeta(N,K),\mathsf{Det}^{\otimes n})$ in terms of summation over fixed points, but it involves complicated denominators that are hard to extract the power series in $q$ and $t$ explicitly.
+Our strategy is to reduce the computation to Euler character of vector bundles on Quot scheme, which is related to the affine Grassmannian of $\GL_K$, and apply the results on the geometry of the affine Grassmannian of $\GL_K$ to finish the calculation.
+We present the result here first and explain the calculation in steps afterwards.

-\begin{theorem} The Hilbert series of $\mathbb C[\mathcal{M}(N,K)]$ is
+\begin{theorem} The Hilbert series of $\Gamma(N,K,n)=\Gamma(\mathcal{M}^\zeta(N,K),\mathsf{Det}^{\otimes n})$ is